HomeUtilitiesSiri

 Getting Siri running on your headset

-The nice surprise is that there is almost nothing to install.
+The nice surprise is that there is nothing to install.
 Siri ships built into visionOS, so the real work is just flipping the right switches.
-In our testing, the first thing we did after the initial setup was open Settings, go to Siri, and confirm that both voice activation and the press-and-hold option were turned on.
-On Vision Pro you trigger Siri by saying the wake phrase or by pressing the top button, which is handy when the room is loud and you would rather not shout.
+After the initial setup we opened Settings, went to Apps, then Siri, and confirmed that "Listen for" was turned on.
+On Apple Vision Pro the wake word is just "Siri" now, not the old "Hey Siri" two-word phrase, so you say the name and then your request.

 If you want Siri to actually be useful, give it permission to see your stuff.
 We turned on access to Messages, Calendar, Reminders, and Home, and we signed into the same Apple Account on our iPhone so requests stayed in sync.
-One small thing that tripped us up: dictation language and Siri language are set separately, so if you talk to it in one language and it keeps answering in another, that is usually where to look.
+A small gotcha: dictation language and Siri language are set separately, so if you talk to it in one language and it keeps answering in another, that is usually where to look.
+As of mid-2026, the smarter Apple Intelligence layer for Siri on the headset is mainly US English, so if your system language is set to something else you will get the older, more basic Siri rather than the new one.

+Setting aside the previews, here is what worked reliably on shipping software.
 A voice assistant on a headset sounds like a gimmick until your hands are busy and you realize you cannot easily reach for anything.
-That is exactly where Siri shines.
+That is exactly where Siri helps.
 Because you are wearing the device, asking out loud is often faster than pinching through menus floating in front of you.

 The requests we leaned on most, day after day: